-SAINTS AND SINNERS SAINTS ROW IV

-Become a superhero and

-the president in the best of Volition's goofball series, which has a self-aware, silly tone.
+SAINTS AND SINNERS SAINTS ROW IV the president in the best of Volition's goofball series, which has a self-aware, silly tone.

 MAD MAX Avalanche's recreation of the Mad Max universe gets a surprising amount of pretty vistas out of a mostly sandy world.